 New owners have a lot of decisions to make.
-While it’s not an easy choice, there are many options for colors and/or marking combinations.
+While it’s not an easy choice, you have options.
 That said, if you’re looking for a specific Australian Shepherd color that you’ve seen, this is the complete guide to the 14 colors of Aussies.

 RECOMMENDED: The Owner’s Guide to Aussies